-I bought a beautiful big white candle with silver stars embedded in the side.
+One of the rituals was a beautiful big white candle with silver stars embedded in the side.
 I’d light it every night and watch the flame flicker while the candle glowed and the stars twinkled.
-It became a tangible symbol of our connection.
+For me, it was a tangible symbol of our connection.

 This has been such a difficult year.

 Not only for people whose loved ones have died, but for the many who have suffered great loss from natural disasters like the fires in California, hurricanes around the world, and the deep grief we feel with the victims of the mass shootings in the United States.
 It’s been a tumultuous year as anyone who reads the headlines knows.